 - I already have an IRA.
 How can I invest in precious metals?

-- If you already have an IRA and your current custodian will allow an investment in precious metals, you can invest now by calling Provident Metals.
-If your current custodian does not allow precious metals investment, you can contact one of our preferred custodians and transfer funds penalty-free into a separate IRA.
+- If you already have an IRA and your current Provider will allow an investment in precious metals, you can invest now by calling Provident Metals.
+If your current Provider does not allow precious metals investment, you can contact one of our preferred Providers and transfer funds penalty-free into a separate IRA.

 - I have an existing retirement account; can I open a self-directed IRA account?